3seoksw/autonomous-vehicle/README.md

 How neural network is fed and trained will be discussed in [neural network](#neural-network) section.

+### Objectives
+Using [getIntersection() function](#get-intersection), we can get the offset between the given two points, which in this case are polynomial of the car and the obstacle such as points of road borders or traffic.
+#### Sensor

-### Neural Network
+#### Neural Network
-As explained in the [introduction](#introduction), the network is consists of three layers which are input layer, hidden layer 1, and output layer.
+As explained in the [introduction](#introduction), the network is consists of three layers which are input layer, hidden layer, and output layer.

 <!--TODO: modify nn img with 6 inputs-->
 ![NN Image](/imgs/nn.png)